 Production depth within the Dürr Group is relatively low.
 As a result, we can react more flexibly in an economic downturn, and has a smaller business risk than companies with a high production depth.
 The Dürr Group achieves typically high ROCE margins.
 Due to its relatively low vertical depth of production and its focus on NWC optimization, we can generate a high level of cash flow and free cash flow.
 Service business is becoming more and more significant, as it leads to recurrent and steady business.

 The Dürr Group depends on the long-term capital spending behavior of the industrial customers.
-Growth rates of around each 3-4% are expected in the automotive industry and in the furniture industry as well.
+Growth rates of around each 2-3% are expected long-term in the automotive industry and in the furniture industry as well, but a temporary downturn is visible in 2019 in both fields.
 Growth is driven by the emerging markets; with China in the lead.
 The share of the emerging markets in Dürr Group's incoming orders of 40-50% is very high.

 A key element of “Dürr 2020” entails tapping new areas of growth.
 Following the successful takeover of the HOMAG Group in 2014 as well as MEGTEC/Universal (2018), we want to continue on our acquisition course outside the automotive industry.